13 Sights in Klaipėda, Lithuania (with Map and Images)

 Show sight on map

-Žardė mound with settlement, or Kuncai, Bandužiai, Pilies hill, Roosters hill – a mound in the territory of Klaipėda city municipality, south of Žardininkai, near Žardė village.
+Žardė mound with a settlement, or Kuncai, Bandužiai, Pilies hill, Roosters hill – a mound in the territory of Klaipėda city municipality, south of Žardininkai, near Žardė village.
 It is reached from Taikos Avenue by turning along Žardupė Street, from there, without reaching Smeltalė, to turn left by a road in the east direction, is located on the left, on the north side of the road.

-Wikipedia: Žardės piliakalnis (LT), Website
+Wikipedia: Žardės piliakalnis (LT)

-6. Klaipeda Narrow Gauge Railroad
+8. Klaipeda Narrow Gauge Railroad

 Show sight on map